Perfect $1$-factorisations of $K_{11,11}$: The algorithm

-The software nauty~\cite{nauty} is a practical algorithm for testing whether there is a colour preserving graph isomorphism between two vertex coloured graphs.
+A graph isomorphism between vertex coloured graphs is \emph{colour preserving} if the colour of each vertex matches the colour of its image under the isomorphism.
+The software \nauty~\cite{nauty} is a practical algorithm for testing whether there is a colour preserving graph isomorphism between two vertex coloured graphs.
 Isomorphism testing for $1$-factorisations of bipartite graphs can be converted into an isomorphism problem on vertex coloured graphs as follows.
 For a $1$-factorisation $\F=[f_1,f_2,\ldots,f_a]$ of a graph $G\subseteq K_{n,n}$ we construct a coloured graph $C(\F)$ containing \begin{itemize} \item green vertices $f_1,f_2,\ldots,f_a$ each joined to a blue vertex $F$, \item green vertices $u_1,\dots,u_n$ each joined to a red vertex $U$, \item green vertices $v_1,\dots,v_n$ each joined to a red vertex $V$, \item one black vertex for each edge in $G$ which is joined to one green vertex in each of the previous three categories to indicate the end points of the edge and the $1$-factor that contains the edge. \end{itemize} It is routine to check that two partial $1$-factorisations $\F$ and $\E$ are isomorphic if and only if there is a colour preserving graph isomorphism from $C(\F)$ to $C(\E)$.
-Also, the automorphism group of $\F$ is (group) isomorphic to the group of colour preserving automorphisms of $C(\F)$, which nauty counts.
+Also, the automorphism group of $\F$ is (group) isomorphic to the group of colour preserving automorphisms of $C(\F)$, which \nauty\ counts.
 As an aside, the whole construction can be varied in an obvious way to solve the isomorphism problem for $1$-factorisations of non-bipartite graphs.

 Our algorithm for generating the perfect $1$-factorisations of $K_{n,n}$ is described in Procedure 2, and its subroutine \FuncSty{AddFactor} described in Procedure 1.
-Steps 2 and 7 of Procedure 2 can be handled in a straightforward manner using nauty as discussed above, and represent a negligible fraction of the computation time.
+Steps 2 and 7 of Procedure 2 can be handled in a straightforward manner using \nauty\ as discussed above, and represent a negligible fraction of the computation time.
+As mentioned at the beginning of this section, our algorithm is similar to the one used in~\cite{P1F16} to generate the perfect $1$-factorisations of $K_{16}$.
+Apart from obvious adaptations to the bipartite setting, the main change is a refinement on when minimality checks are performed.